The ea-podman Script

 • Only use images that are either official or verified by the publisher.

-• Specify a version-specific tag to ensure that major or minor changes will not cause your containers to no longer function.
+• Specify a version tag to ensure that major or minor update changes will not affect your container.

-In the following command, application-name represents the name you want to use for your container and image represents the path to an application package.
+In the following command, application-name represents the name you want to use for your container, while image represents the path to the application package.

 /usr/local/cpanel/scripts/ea-podman install [application-name] [options] [image]